GradyConwell/resumeSite/ResumeWebsite/src/projects/lathe.md

 # Compact CNC Lathe

 In 2023, I began selling mechanical pencil components, each one meticulously manually machined.
 I quickly began to struggle to keep up with demand.
 As I made my first hundred sales, it became increasingly evident that automation would enable me to increase productivity and, consequently, volume.
-After researching my options thoroughly and receiving quotes from several job shops, I decided that the best course of action would be to construct a **purpose-built lathe**.
+After researching my options thoroughly and receiving quotes from several job shops, I decided that the best course of action would be to construct a teeny **purpose-built lathe**.
 This of course, is a ludicrous decision that only a 17 year old high school student would make.

 ## Planning
 My design had to work around several key constraints.
 The new lathe would have to: